KamrynJ21/Computer-Science-Class/Journal.md

 # September 1st, 2023

-I used mostlty loops to efficiently makr tracy complete a full squaren in her grid filled with boxes.
+I used mostlty loops to efficiently make tracy complete a full square in her grid filled with boxes.
 I learned how to use angles, I then used the new ways to make angles alone with the loops and the setposition command to make asterisks all around the grid.
 I made 2 rows of 4 of circles only using loops and the set positions command.
 I created a pentagon strictly using a loop along with an X. I created a pyramid of circles that all touch using loops and position command.